 On October 3, 1933, 10,000 Featherweight 221 models were commissioned.
 The earliest machines in that first run were in the testing phase and will have slight variations from machine to machine.
 Decal differences, throat plate styles, drip pan textures, hook assemblies, etc. are just a few examples that Singer was fine-tuning with their new design.
 Many of these adjustments were standardized for the debut at the Chicago World’s Fair, seven months later in May 1934.

 To find a Singer Featherweight with the rare “Century of Progress Chicago 1934” badge is quite scarce today and special to its class, but more specifically to its model.
 No records have surfaced as to the exact number of Featherweight models sold at the fair.
-Therefore, with the exposition having been open only five months in 1934, there are only a handful of Chicago World’s Fair Featherweights reported today, with only 10 on record with historians.
+Therefore, with the exposition having been open only five months in 1934, there are only a handful of Chicago World’s Fair Featherweights reported today, with only a handful on record with historians.
+(For awhile, it was documented about 10, but as more surface with Featherweight popularity, it's in the higher teens, perhaps low twenties...?)

 A bona fide Chicago World’s Fair Featherweight has a lovely oval badge with the commemorative indication around the rim.